janfilips/blockchain-dice/README.md

 cryptodice2.win is an ethereum smart-contract-driven dice betting application using oraclize and random.org

-it's completely open-source for you to have fun with :)
+it's completely open-source and 100% fun to play